-Once we understand some hopes or boundaries of the work, starting with strengths allows the person(s) or team to talk about what is working and what is good.
-To create psychological safety and recognize that things are going well, and we need to make some areas louder and quieter. (more stories like these, less like those – using examples and lived experience)
+Once we understand some hopes or boundaries of the work, starting with strengths allows the person(s) or team to discuss what is working and what is good.
+To create psychological safety and recognize that things are going well, we need to make some areas louder and quieter. (more stories like these, less like those – using examples and lived experience)

 Needs feel to me like something that can be depersonalized.
-And needs are different from weakness.
+And needs are different from weaknesses.

-Needs comes second because “how will we achieve better, what do we need?” can only come from having hopes and knowing strengths.
-In the absence of hopes and strengths, needs are just blind-steps that can make the person(s) and team feel hopeless.
+Needs come second because “how will we achieve better, what do we need?” can only come from having hopes and knowing strengths.
+In the absence of hopes and strengths, needs are blind steps that can make the person(s) and team feel hopeless.

 From strengths, the needs, then improvements, we move with the team to a divergent perspective or thinking outside themselves.